 How to Get Started with Data Automation

 Ideally, sales, customers, and inventory data should be automated.
-But if you consider any other type of data essential for your enterprise endeavors, include it in the automation pipeline too.
+But if you consider any other type of data essential for your enterprise endeavors, it’s best to include it in the automation pipeline too.
 This reduces the reliance on resources and makes it easier for you to maintain data integrity and quality in the long run.

 - Does the data require frequent updates?